-We draw attention to Note 26 in the financial statements, which indicates that the Company's net worth is eroded, indicating the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 26 in the financial statements, which indicates that the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 However, the financial statements of the Company have been prepared on a going concern for the reasons stated in the said Note.